 Field Description Authenticate Locally for MAC Authenticate the MAC address on ExtremeCloud IQ Controller.
 Do not authenticate MAC address on the RADIUS server.
 This setting is not available when you have selected Default as the Authentication Method.
 Default UnAuth Role The default network policy roles for an unauthenticated client.
 Select a role from the list.
-Other options: • ☑ - create a new role • ☑ - edit selected role • ☐ - delete selected role Default Auth Role The default network policy roles for an authenticated client.
+Other options: Default Auth Role The default network policy roles for an authenticated client.
 Select a role from the list.
-Other options: • Select the policy role as the default authentication policy role.
+Other options: Select the policy role as the default authentication policy role.
 Typically, Enterprise User is the Default Auth Role.
 You can select any of the configured roles.
 To configure a new role: Go to Configure > Policy > Roles.
 Go to Onboard > Rules and edit a policy rule, specifying Default Auth Role in the Accept Policy field.
 Default VLAN The default network topology.
 A topology can be thought of as a VLAN (Virtual LAN) with at least one egress port, and optionally include: sets of services, exception filters, and multicast filters.
 Examples of supported topology modes are Bridged at AP and Bridged at AC.
 Select a VLAN from the list.
-Other options: • Scheduling Note: Scheduling is unavailable until you install and run Scheduler for ExtremeCloud IQ Controller.
+Other options: Create a new VLAN Cereate a new VLAN Cereate a new VLAN Cereate a new VLAN Scheduling Note: Scheduling is unavailable until you install and run Scheduler for ExtremeCloud IQ Controller.
 Select Scheduling to open the Scheduler application.
 This is a Docker application that resides on ExtremeCloud IQ Controller.
 Download Scheduler for ExtremeCloud IQ Controller from the Extreme Networks support portal, and install the application.

-Advanced Network Settings on page 264 Scheduler for ExtremeCloud IQ Controller on page 409 REST API Access for Docker Container Applications on page 410 Captive Portal Settings on page 255 LDAP Configurations on page 309

-Configure AAA Policy on page 299

-Hotspot on page 243
+Advanced Network Settings on page 268 Scheduler for ExtremeCloud IQ Controller on page 414 REST API Access for Docker Container Applications on page 415 Captive Portal Settings on page 259 LDAP Configurations on page 313 Add Policy Roles on page 273 Configure AAA Policy on page 303 Configuring VLANS on page 283 Hotspot on page 247 Mesh Point Network Settings on page 245 Associated Profiles on page 127